 - Systematic reviews: in collaboration with Oxford's Systematic Reviews Initiative team we undertake systematic reviews to better understand the current evidence base for transfusion practice and identify evidence gaps for future research.

 - New activities include exploration of the implementation of new national patient blood management guidelines.

-TRU is also the home of the Transfusion Outcomes Research Collaborative (TORC), a partnership with the Australian Red Cross Blood Service.
-This collaboration, established in 2008, has been central to the design and progress of pioneering transfusion research in Australia.
-TORC is overseen by a multidisciplinary steering committee chaired by A/Prof Merrole Cole-Sinclair of St Vincent's Hospital, Melbourne.
+- Transfusion Outcomes Research Collaborative (TORC), a partnership with the Australian Red Cross Blood Service – This collaboration, established in 2008, has been central to the design and progress of pioneering transfusion research in Australia.
+TORC is overseen by a multidisciplinary steering committee chaired by Professor Merrole Cole-Sinclair of St Vincent's Hospital, Melbourne.
 TORC's setting, combining access to transfusion medicine and research expertise, provides opportunities for medical specialists in training and future researchers to develop solid foundations in transfusion research methodologies.

-Kelly Burns, Gemma Crighton, Amber Degelia, Sharon Erb, Helen Haysom, Zoe McQuilten, Elizabeth Moore, Sally Nailon, Luke Rowsell, Laura Sellick, Rosemary Sparrow, Neil Waters, Cameron Wellard, Erica Wood
+Kelly Burns, Gemma Crighton, Amber Degelia, Sharon Erb, Samantha Francis-Pester, Helen Haysom, Zoe McQuilten, Elizabeth Moore, Sally Nailon, Luke Rowsell, Laura Sellick, Rosemary Sparrow, Neil Waters, Cameron Wellard, Erica Wood